thomasbattram/thesis/meetings/2020-07-03/notes.md

 Also many of the same question over different time periods.
 If I excluded all the duplicates then I'd end up excluding ~90 traits.
 Ideally I'd combine them all into one phenotype and this is possible for those duplicates in the ~400 traits I've used BUT it seems a little bad to derive these variables post looking at correlation between phenotypes...

+Could add to discussion --> Traits may be duplicated, but they are not correlated and the analysis and this shouldn't effect things.

 ## ewas-gwas comparison simulations

 [gene-up simulations](methods_test_gene_up_auc_plot_NEW.pdf) make sense, but the [pathway down simulations](methods_test_pathway_down_auc_plot_NEW.pdf) are all over the place...